 5 Common Ways to Damage Your Boat During the Winter.

 In the United States, one out of 10 households owns a boat, and there are around 12 million registered boats used for recreation.
 Even more, Americans enjoy being out on the water with their family and friends throughout the spring, summer, and early fall months.
+The marine industry offers numerous products and guidelines to help boat owners protect their investments during the off-season.

 However, when the winter weather arrives, it’s time to enjoy more indoor-oriented hobbies.
 It seems like it feels even colder out on the water than on land, which means most boaters need to get their boats ready for the winter temperatures and conditions, even before it’s actually winter.